carafelix/rps-sansukumi-ken/README.md

 - Volume is mutable and adjustable independently.

-- GUI visualitation of the game, with animations to give
+- GUI visualitation of the game, with animations to give some delay for the API to work with

 - Misc: Round's selector slider outputs a random color on each value change event